-Depth profile measurements on short (1-5 m) subglacial bedrock cores will be used to confirm that cosmogenic nuclides were produced in situ, and identify surfaces that constrain subglacial landscape evolution by subglacial erosion (Balco et al., 2023; Balter Kennedy et al., 2021).
+Depth profile measurements on short (1-5 m) subglacial bedrock cores are used to confirm that cosmogenic nuclides were produced in situ, and identify surfaces that constrain subglacial landscape evolution by subglacial erosion (Balco et al., 2023; Balter Kennedy et al., 2021).
 Erosion reduces and ultimately erases the nuclide profile, so eroded surfaces must be avoided by targeting surfaces where ice is frozen to the bed.
 Note, however, that small amounts of erosion can be identified and the effects constrained using combinations of nuclides with different production profiles (Liu et al., 1994).
 With rapid access to subglacial bedrock in which cosmogenic nuclides can be measured, key problems can be addressed, such as the vulnerability of the West Antarctic, parts of the East Antarctic, and Greenland Ice Sheets to future warming, Pliocene ice-sheet collapse, and the onset of continental glaciation in Antarctica.
 Potential targets to address the interglacial extent of West Antarctic glaciation include Mt.
-Resnik, a subglacial peak which rises to within 330 m of the surface near the WAIS divide (e.g., Morse et al., 2002), ice rises particularly along the Siple Coast such as the Crary and Steershead ice rises (e.g., Scherer et al., 1998), the subglacial roots of nunataks (rocks emerging above the ice) in the Pine Island and Weddell Sea catchments, and a variety of sites in Greenland including both interior sites (e.g., Schaefer et al., 2016) and peripheral sites that border key areas (e.g., North Greenland, NEGIS).
+Resnik, a subglacial peak which rises to within 330 m of the surface near the WAIS divide (e.g., Morse et al., 2002), ice rises particularly along the Siple Coast such as the Crary and Steershead ice rises (e.g., Scherer et al., 1998), the subglacial roots of nunataks (rocks emerging above the ice) in the Pine Island and Weddell Sea catchments.
+A variety of sites in Greenland including both interior sites (e.g., Schaefer et al., 2016) and peripheral sites and independent ice cap sites (Briner et al., 2022) would lead to impactful constraints on past ice sheet and sea level change.
+For example, targeting certain marine domains and areas bordering NEGIS would constrain past ice response in Greenland's most vulnerable areas.
 In addition, ongoing international studies of past ice thickness variations evidenced from multiple cosmogenic nuclides on nunatak altitude transects in Dronning Maud Land would benefit from future sampling of subglacial nunatak slopes.
 Data from beneath high-altitude domes and plateaus in the Transantarctic Mountains, and also from subglacial debris-rich ice from outlet glaciers that drain marine basin margins (e.g. Wilkes and Aurora basins), or from subglacial strata directly, could shed new light on the long-running debate over ice-sheet collapse in the Pliocene (e.g., Webb et al., 1984; Denton et al., 1993).

-A variety of isotopes with varying half-lives (half-life: $t{1/2}$ ) can be used to constrain long-term ice sheet stability (e.g., Cl, Al, Be), and new application of in situ C can constrain Holocene ice sheet changes.
-In Greenland for example, in situ 14C measurements from periphery ice drilling sites would provide ice sheet models with direct measures of ice sheet presence/absence during smaller-than-present ice sheet conditions during the Holocene thermal optimum.
-Eventually, measurements of long-lived radionuclides such as $^{53}$ Mn ( $t{1/2} = 3.7$ million years) and $^{129}$ I ( $t{1/2} = 16.7$ million years) paired with stable He and Ne may even provide constraints on the early Neogene onset of Antarctic glaciation, targeting samples from the subglacial Gamburtsev Mountains.
+A variety of isotopes with varying half-lives (half-life: $t{1/2}$) can be used to constrain long-term ice sheet stability (e.g., 37 Cl, 26 Al, 10 Be), and new application of in situ 14 C can constrain Holocene ice sheet changes.
+In Greenland for example, in situ 14 C measurements from periphery ice drilling sites would provide ice sheet models with direct measures of ice sheet presence/absence during smaller-than-present ice sheet conditions during the Holocene thermal optimum.
+Eventually, measurements of long-lived radionuclides such as 53 Mn ($t{1/2}=3.7$ million years) and 129 I ($t{1/2}=16.7$ million years) paired with stable 3 He and 21 Ne may even provide constraints on the early Neogene onset of Antarctic glaciation, targeting samples from the subglacial Gamburtsev Mountains.